-52% of our pupils live in the bottom 30% of Super Output Areas (SOA) as ranked by the Income Deprivation Affecting Children Index (IDACI).
+A growing proportion of our pupils live in the bottom 30% of Super Output Areas (SOA) as ranked by the Income Deprivation Affecting Children Index (IDACI).
 The IDACI score for the school is significantly below the Manchester and national one.
-47% of pupils live in the bottom 10% of most deprived areas.
+Approximately 50% of pupils live in the bottom 10% of most deprived areas.
 The school is in the 5th quintile of most deprived areas.
 This means the school is in the bottom 20% of schools nationally.
-This picture is further reinforced when one refers to the ACORN categorisation of home backgrounds where over 60% of children live in ACORN categories 4 or 5 which are described as financially stretched or urban adversity.
-The number of pupils living in areas of deprivation are significantly higher than the national average. ...99 pupils are currently on the Ever 6 register (May 2023 census) above national.
-28% of Pupils were on the register from the Autumn 2022 census and funding is allocated on this figure.
-13 additional pupils were added to this list.
-FSM entitlement is 29% (Oct 2202 census) which is again above the national figure 22%.
+This picture is further reinforced when one refers to the ACORN categorisation of home backgrounds where over 60% of children live in ACORN categories 4 or 5, which are described as financially stretched or urban adversity.
+The number of pupils living in areas of deprivation are significantly higher than the national average. ...101 pupils are currently on the Ever 6 register (October 2024 census).
+31% of Pupils were on the register from the Autumn 2024 census and funding is allocated on this figure.
+This is above the national figure 22%.